Evolution of crystallinity during nanoparticle formation

 The interesting applicational properties, i.e. photoluminescence in case of CdS, result from its internal structure.
 Quite often, final products are well characterized, but the evolution of internal particle structures is insufficiently understood.

 We run in-situ nucleation experiments to follow the particle formation and watch the crystallization as it happens.
-The impact of organic ligands or the role of solvents during the nucleation can be assessed.
+To understand the role of organic ligands during the nucleation, we carry out small angle neutron scattering (SANS) experiments in which we can selectively follow the dynamics of either the nanoparticle or the ligand shell around it.

 Zobel, M., Windmüller, A., Schmidt, E., et al. The evolution of crystalline ordering for ligand-ornamented zinc oxide nanoparticles, CrystEngComm 18 (2016) 2163-2172.